 Radar speed signs meet a variety of compliance requirements, while also aligning with safety initiatives across the US and Canada.
 SpeedCheck displays are a lower cost, lower maintenance alternative to sidewalks, traffic lights or speed bumps, allowing you to stretch your funds.
 Radar speed signs are:

 Transport Canada approved

 Eligible for grant funding in many cases

 SpeedCheck is the most recognized radar speed sign in the industry, with thousands of installations across North America.
 It was the first system with an integrated LED and radar display and it remains a market leader 20+ years later.
 The SpeedCheck system features a unique, ultra-clear display that increases contrast and viewability while also improving driver focus.
-Our system is customizable, offering two-way wireless communication, calendar function, traffic data reporting and more.
+Our system is customizable, offering two-way wireless communication, a scheduling function, traffic data reporting and more.
 Select a SpeedCheck product below to learn more.